 Cycling is fun and good for relieving stress.
 It is also a great way to save money and get fit.
-For trips of less than 5km cycling is often faster than driving in traffic and finding parking.
-Bicycle storage is available all across campus.
+For trips of less than 5km cycling is often faster than driving.
+Bicycle storage is available all across the campus.

-To get access to bicycle shed email firstname.lastname@example.org
+To get access to bicycle enclosure email email@example.com.

 Use public transport

-Available for work or private use, staff and graduate students are able to borrow an ANU car on an hourly basis.
+Available for work or private use, staff and students are able to borrow a GoGet car that are available on Acton campus and across the country.
 Ideal for lunchtime trips or use on the weekend.
-For more details and rates information visit the ANU Carshare webpage.
+For more information visit the GoGet website.

 Use a campus bicycle to travel around campus